munshaw/my-systems-old/Server.md

 ## Nginx and Let's Encrypt

-Nginx is primarliy used as reverse proxy for Gitea, though it is also usefull for sharing files publicly or privately.
+Nginx is primarliy used as reverse proxy for Gitea, and serving static files.
 The TLS certificate is managed by Let's Encrypt.
 First, I install nginx and the certbot with `sudo apt install nginx certbot python-certbot-nginx`.
 The certificate is generated with `sudo certbot --nginx -d domain.com`.
 To make sure the cert is updated if it expires within 30 days weekly, add `13 2 * * 1 /usr/bin/certbot renew --quiet` to `sudo crontab -e`.
 Randomise the time to prevent server load.

 We can now configure the server by editing `/etc/nginx/sites-available/default`.
 Comment out the location statements in the default and ssl server.
 Gitea will run on port 3000, so we add a reverse proxy by adding the following to the default and ssl server

 ```
 location / {